Let's Get Together

 Prayer

 We are committed to praying at the church, although much of the prayer is done individually at home and in small groups.
-Our pastor and our worship leader Chris can often be found just walking around the church, bringing people and issues to the Lord.
+Our Pastor can often be found just walking around the church, bringing people and issues to the Lord.
 The Pastor and Ministry Team will pray for anyone who requests it.
-Our Evangelism Team use a small booklet called 'Try Praying,' to give to anyone who might find it helpful.

 PUSH - Pray Until Something Happens